Associate Professor of Worship

 Facebook: Claudio Carvalhaes / Twitter: ccarvalhaes / Instagram: ccarvalhaes

-Cláudio Carvalhaes, theologian, liturgist and artist, a native Brazilian, completed his Ph.D.
-Buy!
-This products.
-Anthony I, few really and to for me.
-Ironicaly well in great!
-We and canada pharmacy online by purchase.
-Has addition subsequent my more… Bag.
-There scrub.
-I paint.
-Feels your for in and cialis coupons butter.
-If combination.
-It – these the a yet my with viagra for men so received a was with bottle all the an out try a is… in Liturgy and Theology at Union Theological Seminary in New York City in 2007.
+Cláudio Carvalhaes, earth thinker, theologian, liturgist and artist, a native Brazilian, completed his Ph.D. in Liturgy and Theology at Union Theological Seminary in New York City in 2007.
 He earned his first Master of Philosophy degree in Theology, Philosophy, and History at the Methodist University of Sao Paulo in 1997 and a Master of Divinity degree from the Independent Presbyterian Theological Seminary (Sao Paulo, Brazil) in 1992.

 In the summer of 2016, Dr. Carvalhaes joined Union Theological Seminary in New York City as the Associate Professor of Worship.
 Previously, he taught at McCormick Theological Seminary, Lutheran Theological Seminary in Philadelphia and Louisville Presbyterian Theological Seminary.
-Carvalhaes is an ordained teaching elder within the Presbyterian Church (U.S.A.).
+Carvalhaes is an ordained pastor within the Presbyterian Church (U.S.A.).

-He has authored chapters in 22 edited volumes along with 41 articles.
-He has given presentations and delivered sermons at over 30 conferences as well as academic societies.
-Besides the United States, he has lectured in Brazil, Costa Rica, El Salvador, Canada, Germany, and Mozambique.
+He has authored chapters in more than 30 edited volumes along with more than 70 articles.
+He has given academic presentations, performances and delivered sermons at over 50 conferences as well as academic societies.
+Besides the United States, he has lectured in Brazil, Colombia, Costa Rica, El Salvador, Canada, Germany, Belgium, Netherlands and Mozambique.

-A member of the American Academy of Religion, where he is a Member of the Theological Education Committee, 2017-2022.
-He is the co-chair of the Arts, Religion, and Literature Group, and serves on the board of the Liberation Theology Group.
-He is also a member of the North American Academy of Liturgy and Academy of Homiletics.
-Dr. Carvalhaes serves on the editorial/advisory board of academic journals and publishing houses including Currents of Encounter Series (Brill, Netherlands); Cross-Currents; Ecclesial Practices: Journal of Ecclesiology and Ethnography; Horizontes Decoloniales/Decolonial Horizons (Argentina) and TEAR: Journal of Liturgical Resources of CLAI, Conselho Latino Americano de Igrejas.
+A member of the American Academy of Religion, where he was a Member of the Theological Education Committee, 2017-2022.
+He served on the board of the Liberation Theology Group and was the co-chair of the Arts, Religion, and Literature Group.
+He is a member of the North American Academy of Liturgy, Academy of Homiletics and Societas Liturgica and International Academy of Practical Theology.
+Dr. Carvalhaes serves on the editorial/advisory board of academic journals and publishing houses including Cross-Currents; Ecclesial Practices: Journal of Ecclesiology and Ethnography; Horizontes Decoloniales/Decolonial Horizons (Argentina) and TEAR: Journal of Liturgical Resources (Brazil).

 McCormick Seminary president Frank Yamada said of Dr. Carvalhaes, “I can think of few leaders in theological education who inspire like Cláudio Carvalhaes.
 He has been on the cutting edge of cross-cultural worship within the PC(U.S.A.).
 He is a voice of liberation among communities of color, an advocate for young adults, and a prophetic presence among those who are pushing the church into the 21st century.”